canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Especially on the internet, OSS has long been a cornerstone of server software.
 OSS web server software such as Apache and Nginx run more than 65% of the active sites on the internet according to [Netcraft February 2017 Web Server Survey](https://news.netcraft.com/archives/2017/02/27/february-2017-web-server-survey.html).
 The OSS database server MySQL and MariaDB is widely popular, and the OSS-licensed TomCat software captures a majority of the Java application servers market. ([source](https://blog.jelastic.com/2016/04/14/software-stacks-market-share-first-quarter-of-2016/))

 Public sector organizations deploy OSS for servers as readily as private sector organizations.
 For example, the primary Government of Canada (GC) website at [Canada.ca](https://www.canada.ca) runs on the open source Apache web server.
 The National Research Council (NRC) uses Apache, MySQL, and the OpenLDAP authentication tool for electronic publications.
-In fact, overall, server-side software remains the primary use of OSS within public sector organizations. (more recent examples..)
+In fact, overall, server-side software remains the primary use of OSS within public sector organizations.

 #### Desktop Productivity Software